General non-linear fragmentation with discontinuous Galerkin methods: General non-linear fragmentation

 \subsection{Alternative rate equation}

 In atmospheric science, the distribution of fragments from droplets collisions is obtained by experiment \citep{Low1982}.
 However, the usual formulation of the distribution of fragment does not strictly satisfy the local mass conservation constraint in Eq.~\ref{eq:b_mass_cons} \citep{Brown1986,Feingold1988}.
 To overcome this problem, an alternative rate equation has been formalised by \citet{List1976} and \citet{Gillespie1978} where the loss rate of droplets (or, in astrophysics, dust grains) is written with the distribution function of fragments.
 The loss term in Eq.~\ref{eq:frag_cont} is derived by counting all the collisions between droplets of mass $[x,x+\mathrm{d}x]$ and any other droplet.
 In \citet{Gillespie1978}, the loss rate is defined as the destruction rate of droplets of mass $x$ by fragmentation.
-We consider the fragmentation of all the pairs of droplets of masses $(x,y)$.
-By mass conservation, the mass of all the fragments created by all the broken pairs is equal to the original mass of the unbroken pairs prior to collision, i.e.
+We consider the fragmentation of a pair of droplets of masses $(x,y)$.
+The total mass of fragments created by the broken pair is given by